Peter Mackay (journalist): Freedom Road

 Mackay refused to take part in the military call-up in Rhodesia and was jailed for four months as a punishment after he was released he fled for Lusaka.
-Mackay worked with Kenneth Kaunsa, helping refugees in Lusaka, he would ferry refugees from Portuguese ruling countries and those fleeing the apartheid movement.
+Mackay worked with Kenneth Kaunsa, helping refugees in Lusaka, he would ferry refugees from Portuguese ruled countries and those fleeing the apartheid movement.
 Mackay also became a strong supporter of the Front for the Liberation of Zimbabwe (FROLIZI), a liberation movement which was run by James Chikerema and George Nyandoro.

 He was shocked to hear of the death of Yatutu Chisiza in October 1967, Yatutu was shot when he tried to overthrow Dr Banda.
 After Yatutu's death, Mackay never returned to Malawi, and he cut all ties with Dr Banda.
 Another death that shocked Mackay was Leopold Takawira's, who died in a diabetic coma when he was detained in a Rhodesian prison in June 1970.

 Mackay became a human trafficker, he ran 'Freedom Road' with smuggled individuals in his Land Rover, from Francistown to Lusaka, for ZAPU and James Chikerema.
 Mackay smuggled hundreds of South Africans, Zimbabweans and Mozambicans into Zambia to be trained in guerrilla camps, he also transported weapons to the guerrilla camps in his Land Rover.
 These trained men and women forced Ian Smith to the negotiating table at Lancaster House in London in 1979.

 In 1975 a letter was pushed under the door of his caravan, it declared that he was a prohibited immigrant in Africa, Mackay sent a scathing reply back.
 After working for nearly 20 years under George Nyandoro and James Chikerema, Mackay felt unwanted when Zimbabwe gained its independence in 1980.